ajswal/aiml-exercises/capstone/README.md

 #### 2) No the 50$ charge was from a porn site that I did not authorize or the 9$ that came with it right after words.
 (Fllagged word - porn)
 #### 3) My name is John Lynch and I havea problem resetting my password.
 (Fllagged word - Lynch)
 #### 4) Hi iam Justin cox.
 (Fllagged word - cox)

+6. For some of these situations adding a filter on top of the actual model prediction will help improve the prediction.